Simon Trafford is Director of Studies and Lecturer in Medieval History

-Simon Trafford is an historian of early medieval Europe, specialising in the interlocking histories of the British Isles and Scandinavia from c.750 – c.1100.
-Previous work has concentrated on migration and identity in the British Isles, but his current projects revolve around human interactions with the natural world – and above all with water – in the early middle ages.
-A keen scuba diver, he is a trustee and a member of the executive committee of the Nautical Archaeology Society.
+Simon is a historian of early medieval Europe, specialising in the interlocking histories of the British Isles and Scandinavia from c.750 – c.1100.
+Previous work has concentrated on migration and identity in the British Isles, but his current projects revolve around human interactions with the natural world – and above all with water – in the early Middle Ages.

-His second research interest is in perception and reception of the middle ages in modern popular culture.
+Simon also has a research interest in is in perception and reception of the Middle Ages in modern popular culture.
 A particular focus is the construction and use of the Viking image in mass appeal cultural commodities such as film, television and rock music.

-- (with Aleks Pluskowski) ‘Antichrist superstars: the Vikings in hard rock and heavy metal’, in D. Marshall (ed.), Mass Market Medievalisms: essays on the Middle Ages in popular culture (MacFarland: Jefferson, 2007), 57-73.
+(with Aleks Pluskowski) 'Antichrist superstars: the Vikings in hard rock and heavy metal', in D. Marshall (ed.), Mass Market Medievalisms: Essays on the Middle Ages in Popular Culture (Jefferson: MacFarland, 2007), 57-73.